vicky-playground/Image-Registration/README.md

 | 5           | **1957.75**                      | 0.5315    | 1.2242          | 1.3920         | 0.2209              | 0.0559              |

 Summary:
-- The total time taken for all trials is slightly higher in the perturbation experiments.
+- Training Time: The total time taken for all trials in the "Perturbation" case vary compared to the benchmark.
+Ex: the 2-layer perturbation model is significantly faster than the benchmark.
-- For both benchmark and perturbation experiments, the 3-layer models exhibit slightly lower average train and test losses compared to the 2-layer models.
-- The perturbation experiments show very minor changes in the metrics compared to the benchmark experiments.
-This indicates that the perturbations applied to the weights were relatively small and did not cause significant deviations in the training process.
-- The results are generally consistent between benchmark and perturbation experiments.
-This suggests that the introduced perturbations did not lead to significant changes in the overall model performance or behavior.

-Future:
-- How many nodes? ; 1 layer & 5 layers; variability (quality); 30 trials
+- Accuracy and Loss:  Perturbation technique is at least not significantly worse than the benchmarks.

+Next step:
+- Add epochs
 - Experiment with different hidden layer node combinations
 - Adaptive perturbation from larger scale to smaller scale